5 Key Features Your Salesforce Project Management Tool Must HaveProject ManagementSalesforce

 Learn more about 6 Awesome Chatter Features You Need to Start Using Today in our article!

-So, Which Tool Should You Pick For Your Team?
+So, Which Salesforce Project Management Tool Should You Choose For Your Team?

 When it comes to picking the right Salesforce project management tool for your company or team, you should definitely consider choosing one that has the 5 essential features above.
 These 5 features will not only help you gain more visibility into projects and how your resources are being used, but they will also make working together much easier as a team, saving time overall.
 We’ve created a list of our Top 5 Favorite Project Management Apps in Salesforce that have some of, if not all of the features listed above to help.
 If you want to use Salesforce to its fullest capabilities but also have successful project management, getting a project management tool should definitely be a consideration in your near future!